hannaam/MSci-Biochemistry-Research-Project/README.md

 # MSci-Biochemistry-Research-Project

 All of the files in this repository are for the purpose of complementing the research paper produced for coursework.
-These files can also be used as a tool for further work in the topic of coarse-grained molecular dynamic simulations.
+These files can also be used as a tool for further work in the topic of coarse-grained molecular dynamic simulations for predicting helix-helix interactions.
 All of this work builds upon and complements previous work:

 *Altwaijry, N. A., Baron, M., Wright, D. W., Coveney, P. V., and Townsend-Nicholson, A. (2017) An Ensemble-Based Protocol for the Computational Prediction of Helix-Helix Interactions in G Protein-Coupled Receptors using Coarse-Grained Molecular Dynamics.
 Journal of Chemical Theory and Computation.
 13, 2254–2270*

 This repository contains:
+* Files required to run coarse-grained molecular dynamic simulations presented in the coursework with example commands and files
+* Set-up of a file to be transferred to HPC for the last step of the MD simulation to run an ensemble
 * Code to calculate the 3D distance between atom residues for a PDB file and the resulting distance heatmap
 * Code for ensemble distance analysis for atomistic and coarse-grained files from molecular dynamic simulations
-* Files required to run coarse-grained molecular dynamic simulations presented in the coursework with example commands and files
-* Set-up of a file to be transferred to HPC for the last step of the MD simulation to run an ensemble

 The text below gives more detailed instructions for what is to be found in each folder.